Concept | Variables in Dataiku#

 Slide depicting components in Dataiku where variables can be used.

-You define project variables from the Variables page within the More options menu from the top navigation bar.
+You define project variables from the … > Variables page from the top navigation bar.

 Variables should be defined as a JSON object.
 That means every project variable should be defined as a key-value pair, separated by commas, and wrapped within curly braces.